Dynamic Release of Restricted Movement & Patterns

 Postural Re-Education & Post Techniques

-If you want to provide lasting relief for people with chronic pain, and people who sit all day, you must work with posture.
+you want to provide lasting relief for people with chronic pain, and people who sit all day, you must work with posture.
 Learn to evaluate and help your clients resolve chronic pain and inefficient postural habits through accurate observation and simple exercises.
 Techniques to work with spinal curvatures and scoliosis will be presented and practiced.
 Post techniques help us assess and release areas of tension, help us integrate and deepen the work done in a session.
 Learn exercises and movements to teach clients that facilitate the ability to maintain balance, initiate self-correction through postural work and prevent the recurrence of pain through neuromuscular re-education.
 Postural Re-Education helps resolve the underlying cause of chronic back and neck pain quickly because you teach your clients how to help themselves between sessions.
 Important to any bodywork practitioner who wants to help relieve chronic pain, Postural Re-education is another way to build your practice and help clients feel better faster.
 (Ortho-Bionomy 16 units Postural Re-Education & Post Techniques)

-Pre-Requisites: Introduction & Essential Elements OR 16 units of any Ortho-Bionomy workshop
+pre-requisites: Introduction & Essential Elements OR 16 units of any Ortho-Bionomy workshop

 Please bring to class: Two hand towels, 1 sheet for a massage table, a pillow, a face cradle cover, pen or pencil and paper.
 Women, please bring or wear a shirt that buttons down the front or sports bra.
 On the afternoon of the second day, Sunday, we need people with scoliosis to work with.
 They will receive assistance at no cost while you benefit from seeing and practicing the work as you would with clients.